Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/event.md

 ## **Summary**

-- **Events** allow a decoupled way of communicating changes or notifications within MMFS.
+- **Events** allow a decoupled way of communicating changes or notifications within Astra.
 - **`IEventListener`** classes automatically subscribe to all events.
 - **Event IDs** can be manually specified or derived via the string hashing syntax `"SOME_ID"_i`.
 - **Default events** like `LogData`, `GPSFix`, and `BoolEvent` are provided for common tasks.